open-telemetry/opentelemetry.io/.github/ISSUE_TEMPLATE/ISSUE_REPORT.md

 relative path and page title where you found a problem.

-**What browser, OS, and platform were you using when you encountered the problem?** Please include the browser version if you know it as well.
+**What browser, OS, and platform were you using when you encountered the problem?** Include the browser version if you know it as well.

-**Additional context** Anything else you can think about that would be helpful.
+**Additional context**: anything else you can think about that would be helpful.

 _Please delete paragraphs that you did not use before submitting._